-I have a background in Cybersecurity (I’m a Certified Ethical Hacker and CompTIA Security+ Certified) and this is one of those growth hacks that crosses over with hacking in the tech sense of the word.
+I’m a Certified Ethical Hacker and CompTIA Security+ Certified, and this is one of those growth hacks that combines both.

-If you’ve never heard of a “Google Dork” then try this and you’ll be amazed:
+If you’ve never heard of a “Google Dork,” try this:

 exported email addresses